Foil kite: Development and history of foil kites

-One of the first popular foil-based kites was the development of a two-line power kite by Ray Merry and Andrew Jones in the early 1970s in England which became known as the Flexifoil (and later the Flexifoil company).
+One of the first popular foil-based kites was the development of the Flexifoil, a two-line power kite, by Ray Merry and Andrew Jones in the early 1970s in England.
 Merry and Jones also experimented with kite pulled vehicles, a concept which was further developed by Peter Lynn and popular today in its current form as kite buggying.

 The Flexifoil kite, still sold today as a 'Stacker' has a solid carbon spar in its leading edge to maintain its shape as it flies.

 The second-generation two-line parafoil was called the Sparless Stunter, designed by Ted Dougherty.
 Development began mid-1985 and was available for sale in mid-1988.
 These parafoil kites were square in shape and had 6 cells.
 In September 1988 a 460 sqft version was flown at the Ocean City Sunfest breaking the record for the World's Largest Stunt kite.
 In January 1989 the Sparless Stunter was introduced at the KTA show as the first totally sparless parafoil stunt kite.
 The Sparless Stunter saw a very brief history as kite technology evolved by May 1990 the first version of the original Quadrifoil was flown in competition at Wildwood, NJ.
 The first Quadrifoil was essentially two Sparless Stunters sewn together with a swept back shape.
 Later generations were refined into the widely known “classic.”

 Peter Lynn introduced a similar foil-based kite in 1991 for kite traction with the Peter Lynn Peel – this was a completely soft foil kite without any spars.
 The Peel was a popular kite traction kite in the early to mid-1990s and continued to sell into the late 1990s and was sold in sizes up to 10 m^{2}.
 The Peel was also a two-line kite flown in the same style as the Flexifoil.

 The next evolution on the foil kites for traction activities was the development of the 4-line foil kite.
 While 2-line kites require sometimes significant push and pull arm movement to fly (especially true the larger the kite), the development of the 4-line kite required less arm movement.
 4-line kites are flown with two lines on each handle: a top line (or power line), and a bottom line (or brake line).
 4-line kites can still be flown with push and pull arm movement, but if the bottom brake line is pulled in the bottom edge of the kite stalls and will cause the kite to turn on that bottom edge.
 This results in tighter turns with less arm movement – this is important if sitting in a kite buggy.